Skip to content

 Description

-This pair of armchairs was designed by Geraldo de Barros in the sixties, and is made with a black metal frame and green leather seats.
-The square shape and low seats in this chair make it very comfortable and relaxing.
-In addition, the manufacturer label is sealed and tagged the chair.
+This pair of armchairs was designed by Geraldo de Barros in the 1960s, featuring a black metal frame and green leather seats.
+The square shape and low seating position of these chairs contribute to their comfort and relaxation.
+Additionally, each chair bears a manufacturer's label that authenticates its origin.

 Creator